newtonkwan/newtonkwan.github.io/bookshelf.markdown

 permalink: /reading/
 ---

-Last Updated: Jan.
-22, 2025
+Last Updated: Aug.
+10, 2025

 Below are some books I've read or like but is by no means comprehensive.
 To see that and what I'm currently reading, I occasionally update my [Goodreads](https://www.goodreads.com/user/show/68725952-newton).
 There is almost always something in progress from the [Western Canon](https://newtonkwan.com/westerncanon/).

-Would highly recommend (*)
+Highly recommend (*)
+Re-read (†)
+- Project Hail Mary by Andy Weir
+- Mansfield Park by Jane Austen
+- Sense and Sensibility by Jane Austen
+- Pride and Prejudice by Jane Austen*
+- Emma by Jane Austen
+- Deng Xiaoping and the Transformation of China by Ezra Vogel
+- The Republic by Plato†
+- Why Greatness Cannot Be Planned by Kenneth Stanley
 - Stories of Your Life and Others by Ted Chiang*
 - Exhalation: Stories by Ted Chiang*
-- The Lifecycle of Software Objects by Ted Chiang*
 - Absolutely on Music by Haruki Murakami
 - What I Talk About When I Talk About Running by Haruki Murakami
-- Story of Your Life by Ted Chiang*
+- Romance of the Three Kingdoms by 罗贯中 (Luo Guanzhong)
 - Meditations by Marcus Aurelius
 - Dune by Frank Herbert
 - What is Life by Erwin Schrödinger